aniljava/gokv/README.md

 ## Goal
 Create a simple Key Value data store backed by a file.
 Based on configuration, can either be cached or inmemory system.

+## NOTES

+- MMAAP is not used, all reads and writes using plain rear/write
+- Lock system is not implemented

 ## Notes on data HashTable